AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 ## Planning

-It is always a good idea to carefully play your Role Based Access Control.
+It is always a good idea to carefully plan your Role Based Access Control.

 Ideally a table showing the Role (horizontally) and the Permissions (vertically) with an indicator if the role has the permission or not.